 Illegally obtained evidence should not be admissible in a criminal trial.
 This is known as the “exclusionary rule.”
 Evidence that is obtained in violation of the defendant's constitutional rights is to be excluded.12 However, there are exceptions to the exclusionary rule.

-Just about any kind of evidence can be kept out of court through a motion to suppress.
+Just about any kind of evidence can be kept out of court through a suppression motion.
 As long as there is a legal basis that supports your case, you can file a motion to suppress the evidence.
 This includes:

 - Physical evidence